sisterai/estate-assistant-system/README.md

 #### Neo4j Graph Integration

 The graph database layer is optional.
-If enabled, it adds explicit relationship modeling between properties, neighborhoods, and zip codes,
+When activated, it incorporates explicit relationship modeling between properties, neighborhoods, and zip codes,

 <p align="center">
   <img src="img/neo4j.png" alt="Neo4j Graph Integration" width="100%" />
 </p>

-The graph layer enhances explainability by allowing the AI to reference relationships like "same neighborhood" or "similar properties" in its recommendations.
+The graph layer improves interpretability by enabling the AI to cite relationships such as "same neighborhood" or "similar properties" in its recommendations.

 **Neo4j integration details:**